-The OMS 7 can be easily mounted at virtually any location on the vehicle.
-A wide range of mounting options-including suction cups, magnets, and specific attachments for the tow hook or wheel-ensures flexible and straightforward installation.
+Furthermore, the OMS 7 can be easily mounted almost anywhere on the vehicle.
+A wide range of mounting options - including suction cups, magnets and specific attachments for the tow hook or wheel - ensures flexible and straightforward installation.

-With its large working range of $350 \text{ mm} \pm 150 \text{ mm}$, the OMS 7 is highly versatile and suitable for a wide variety of vehicle types, ranging from passenger cars and trucks to motorcycles.
+With its large working range of 300mm ±150mm, the OMS 7 is highly versatile and suitable for a wide variety of vehicles, from passenger cars and trucks to motorcycles.